whym/tinyclassifier/README.rst

 have to encode/decode feature vectors via strings.
 I believe the elimination of such redundant work increases productivity.

-TinyClassifier is a fast an flexible machine learning library with following features:
+TinyClassifier is a fast and flexible machine learning library with following features:

 - Small and self-contained implementation